 - The District continues to implement Governmental Accounting Standards Board (GASB) Statement 68-Accounting and Financial Reporting for Pensions.
-This accounting principle sets up a Net Pension Liability that has increased from \$1.7 at September 30, 2016 to \$2.5 million at December 31, 2017. - The District has implemented a fiscal year end change from September 30 to December 31 during 2017.
-This creates a one-time fiscal year of fifteen months.
-For comparison purposes, the fifteen month year will be annualized to twelve months. - In the fiscal year ended December 31, 2017, the District's operating revenues increased \$1,137,000 (22%) over the prior fiscal year.
-This is primarily due to increased operations and fuel sales in 2017. - The District received funding through the Federal Aviation Administration (FAA) Airport Improvement Program (AIP) grants in the amount of \$615,000 to complete pavement rehabilitation and airfield infrastructure projects.
-In addition this year, TTAD received \$148,000 from the California Department of Transportation for pavement maintenance. - The District saw annualized property tax revenues increase 5%, in the fiscal year ended December 31, 2017 - The District's annualized personnel costs were up 37%, with an 18% increase in Salaries and Wages due to the District adding one new full time position and additional summer seasonal help to cover increased operations.
-In addition, contributing to the higher personnel costs is the 1,000% increase in PERS contributions which included a \$500,000 adjustment for GASB 68 implementation. - Operating, general and administrative annualized expenses were up 43% over the prior year.
-The increase was primarily a result of the cost of the Control Tower staffing contract of \$609,000 and \$230,000 in infrastructure costs. - Repair and maintenance annualized expenses were up from the prior fiscal year by 158%.
-In 2017 the District completed \$708,000 in pavement maintenance and repair and \$584,000 of Forest Restoration. - Due to long term fiscal discipline, the Truckee Tahoe Airport District is in excellent financial condition.
-The District's net position is \$53.9 million.
+This accounting principle sets up a Net Pension Liability that has decreased slightly, based on annual actuarial reports, from \$2.51 million at December 31, 2017 to \$2.45 million at December 31, 2018. - The District implemented a fiscal year end change from September 30 to December 31 during 2017.
+This created a one-time fiscal year of fifteen months ending December 31, 2017.
+The comparison to prior year is comparing a twelve month calendar year to fifteen month fiscal year, or it is noted an annualized 12 month comparison. - In the calendar year ended December 31, 2018, the District's operating revenues increased \$256,000 (7%) over the prior fiscal year.
+This is primarily due to increased fuel prices, and increased operations and fuel sales in 2018. - The District received funding through Federal Aviation Administration (FAA) Airport Improvement Program (AIP) grants in the amount of \$220,000 to complete pavement rehabilitation and airfield infrastructure projects. - The District saw annualized property tax revenues increase 11%, in the calendar year ended December 31, 2018. - The District's annualized personnel costs were down by 1% overall.
+Salaries and Wages increased by 9% due to the district adding one new full-time position and additional summer seasonal help to cover increased operations.
+The increased Salaries and Wages was offset by the decrease of 35% in PERS contributions.
+There is a year-end adjustment relating to GASB 68 that can increase or decrease the PERS Contributions based on annual actuarial report. - Operating, general and administrative annualized expenses were up 13% over the prior year.
+The increase was primarily a result of the annual cost of the Control Tower. - Repair and maintenance annualized expenses were down from the prior fiscal year by 45%.
+In 2018, the District completed minimal pavement maintenance compared to 2017. - Due to long-term fiscal discipline, the Truckee Tahoe Airport District is in excellent financial condition.
+The District's net position is \$54 million.
 The District has designated the unrestricted net position for future capital projects and contingencies.